Blake Neely

-Blake Neely (born April 28, 1969) is an Emmy Award-winning American composer, conductor, and orchestrator.
-He has been nominated for three Primetime Emmy Awards for his work on Everwood, The Pacific, and Pan Am, and won the Emmy (2021) for The Flight Attendant.
+Blake Neely (born April 28, 1969) is an American composer, conductor, and orchestrator.
+He has been nominated for seven Emmy Awards for his work on Everwood, The Pacific, Pan Am, Pamela, a Love Story, Good Night Oppy and won the Emmy (2021) for The Flight Attendant.

 Early life

 Neely was born in Paris, Texas.
-He fell in love with piano at an early age after hearing the music of Steely Dan and Rush.
 His father was a rancher and professor, and his mother a journalist and author.
 He studied linguistics at the University of Texas.

 Work

-Neely has contributed to and been credited on dozens of film and TV projects over the years, such as Everwood (which earned him a 2003 Emmy Award nomination for the theme), the first three Pirates of the Caribbean films, King Kong, The Last Samurai, and The Great Buck Howard.
-Other film projects in which he is the sole composer are Elvis and Anabelle, Starter for 10, and The Wedding Date.
+Neely has contributed to and been credited on a mulitude of film and TV projects over the years, such as Everwood (which earned him a 2003 Emmy Award nomination for the theme), the first three Pirates of the Caribbean films, King Kong, The Last Samurai, and The Great Buck Howard.
+Other film projects in which he is the sole composer are Elvis and Anabelle, Starter for 10, The Wedding Date and Greyhound.